 Walmart acquired a majority stake in Massmart Holdings Ltd. in 2011.
-Massmart operates more than 350 stores in South Africa and 11 other sub-Saharan countries.
-Brands include: Game, DionWired, Makro, Kangela, Builders Warehouse, Builders Express, Builders Trade Depot, CBW, and Jumbo Cash and Carry.
+Massmart operates more than 350 stores in South Africa and 12 other sub-Saharan countries.
+Brands include: Game, Cambridge, DionWired, Makro, Kangela, Builders Warehouse, Builders Express, Builders Superstore, Builders Trade Depot, CBW, Rhino Cash & Carry and Jumbo Cash and Carry

 Massmart President & CEO: Guy Hayward

 School nutrition programs

 Our school nutrition initiatives involve the installation of mobile container kitchens.
 In 2011, an estimated 19.5 million meals were provided to schoolchildren.
 In 2012, we installed 50 additional container kitchens, and an estimated 38 million meals will be prepared per annum.

 Malaria, a preventable and treatable illness, kills more than 1 million people each year in Africa.
 Massmart has responded by distributing insecticide-treated mosquito nets to communities where our stores are present in Africa, such as Malawi.
 This is in partnership with the adventurer and philanthropist Kingsley Holgate.
 Over the past four years, the Group has provided 13,500 mosquito nets.
 It's estimated that approximately 3,000 nets are able to save up to 10,000 lives.
 A family of four can sleep under a net, and the insecticide woven into each net can help to make entire communities safer by repelling mosquitoes.

 Small farmer market access

 In 2012, we launched our direct farm program, Ezemvelo, to develop and diversify our local sourcing capacity in fresh produce.
 The program provides small farmers access to markets and, since August 2012, we've sourced 514 tons of locally grown vegetables, including butternuts, peppers and green beans.